bbc/gel/src/components/form-fields.md

 ### Error indication

-It is imperative errors are clearly identified as such.
-Do not rely on a red color to denote an error state[^5] since it will fail on monochrome displays, and for those who cannot accurately perceive color.
+It is imperative that errors are clearly identified as such.
+Do not rely on colour to denote an error state[^5] since it will fail on monochrome displays, and for those who cannot accurately perceive colour.

 Where there are errors, there should always be error messages.
 Prefixing the error message with 'Error:',  or a warning symbol, ensures the nature of the message is conveyed explicitly.